mitchharpur/openshift-console-debugging/docs/debugging/installing-go.md

 # Installing Go

 If you are interested in installing go from source, more detailed instructions can be found [here](https://golang.org/doc/install).
-The instructions below focus on using [homebrew](https://docs.brew.sh) for a mac and [dnf](https://fedoraproject.org/wiki/DNF) for fedora linux .
+The instructions below focus on using the [homebrew](https://docs.brew.sh) package manager for a mac and [dnf](https://fedoraproject.org/wiki/DNF) for fedora linux .
 Note that [homebrew can now also be used on linux if so preferred](https://docs.brew.sh/Homebrew-on-Linux)

   ## Mac
   There are several ways to install go on a mac